apache/royale-docs/features/as3/classes-and-functions.md

 As mentioned in [packages](features/as3/packages), each file in ActionScript needs a `package` declaration.
 Similarly, there must be exactly one file for each externally visible Class (or function).
 Additionally, the class name must match the class name exactly.
 By convention, class names start with an uppercase character.

 ## Inheritance and interfaces
 ActionScript classes can only inherit from a single `super` class, but you can declare multiple interfaces.
-So if you need a class to be more than one unrelated types, you should use interfaces to declare your types rather than classes.
+So if you need a class to be more than one unrelated types, you should use [interfaces](features/as3/interfaces) to declare your types rather than classes.
+Interfaces is very often a better design choice that classes for types either way.
 Sub-classing and declaring interfaces looks like this:

 ```
 public class SubClass extends SuperClass implements IFoo, IBaz, IBar